jerryhopper/bidentify-client/README.md

 * The __[Bidentify-node](https://github.com/jerryhopper/bidentify-node)__ is a Torrent based file-archive that seeds files ( limited to specific size) which are listed in the Bidentify server of your choice.

+# What does it do?

+The bidentify client scans your local directories, and matches archive files and folders, and matches this against known-filelists downloaded from the a bidentify-server.

+# Why?

+In the 20+ years that Bohemia Interactive has created games, many user-generated content was created and hosted on community websites like Armaholic.com.
+When time passes, resources get lost - and so does the content.

+In an attempt to keep the old content alive, the bidentify project was started.
+It enables enthousiasts to find and keep old Bohemia-Interactive related files available to the public.

+# Usage

+Open a command-prompt and navigate to the folder of your schoice.

+Run on the commandline :  bidentify --help

 ## Download
 Download the executable version from the releases page :
 * https://github.com/jerryhopper/bidentify-client/releases